 In 2002, OHMPA created the Trillium Award, which recognizes those plants that go above and beyond the already “gold” standard required by industry regulations.
 The Trillium Award sets the standard by which all others are judged; good plant operators who are also good corporate citizens.
 Trillium Award applicants complete a rigorous assessment process to meet high standards in:

-Since 2002, 76 plants have earned the Trillium Award and 47 have been recertified.
-Award recipients may recertify after three years.
+Since 2002, 82 plants have earned the Trillium Award and 100 Trillium Awards have been recertified.
+Trillium awarded plants may recertify every three years.

 While other industries are just beginning to introduce eco certifications and “gold” standards, the hot mix asphalt industry has been way ahead of the curve, already meeting the strictest of guidelines.
 When a plant earns a Trillium Award they are recognized as being the best of the best.